Instant Pot Mexican Menudo

 Cumin

-Cumin adds a warm, earthy depth to menudo, enhancing the rich and spicy flavors of the broth while balancing the bold chili seasoning.
+- Adds a warm, earthy depth that enhances the rich and spicy flavours of the broth while balancing the bold chile seasoning.
+Toast whole seeds and grind fresh for maximum impact.

 How to Make Mexican Menudo